radiantlogic-v8/documentation-new/documentation/web-services-api-guide/rest.md

 ![Proxy Header for Proxy Authorization](./Media/Image5.2.jpg)

-Ensure the proxy authorization control is enabled for the RadantOne service and access controls have been defined to indicate who is allowed to impersonate who.
-For more information on enabling the proxy authorization control and defining access controls, please see the RadiantOne **System** Administration Guide.
+Ensure the [proxy authorization control](../configuration/global-settings/client-protocols/#supported-controls) is enabled for the RadantOne service and [access controls](../configuration/security/access-controls) have been defined to indicate who is allowed to impersonate who.

 >[!warning]
->To allow the super user (e.g. cn=directory manager) to impersonate other users, you must enable the “Allow Directory Manager to Impersonate Other Users” option.
-For more information on this setting, please see the RadiantOne System Administration Guide.
+>To allow the super user (e.g. cn=directory manager) to impersonate other users, you must enable the “Allow Directory Manager to Impersonate Other Users” option in Control Panel > Manage > Security > Access Controls > GENERAL.

 ## Basic Password Authentication